mattaertker/MattAertker/README.md

 # Getting started (startup done on a windows, but should be ok on mac/linux)
   - You must have git, vs code, and node.js installed (npm -v to get version of npm)
-  - clone respository on the master branch via HTTP clone repository option given by vs code
+  - clone respository on the master branch via VS Code's "clone repository" option
   - open new terminal in vs code
   - cd in "docs" directory
   - run npm install